 You should also be prepared to keep your party healthy, especially in the earlier stages of the game.
 Because not only is it Game Over if your protagonist dies, but your only recourse for reviving dead companions is trekking to the nearest temple, where you can buy a Raise Dead scroll.
 Either that, or stock up on them beforehand.
 Clerics eventually learn this spell, but only at level 9, which you might not reach in this game.
 Jaheira also learns Harper’s Call, but the same issue applies.
 And one more thing: it will only work if the victim’s corpse is in one piece.
 If they’ve exploded into meaty chunks from a critical hit, then they’re gone for good, and you better hope you have an earlier save.
 Also be careful if you encounter slimes and make sure to check the complexion of your team after the fight.
 If anybody’s turned green, just reload; otherwise, they will die in a few minutes, and you won’t be able to bring them back.

 The game has a non-linear structure: there’s a guiding storyline, but you’re free to explore and take on sidequests at pretty much any point.
-In fact, depending on which companions you recruit, you may be required to complete their sidequests in order to secure them.
+In fact, depending on which companions you recruit, you may need to complete their sidequests in order to secure them.
 About half of the cast has something they need help with when you recruit them, and if it’s not resolved in a timely fashion, they’ll leave.
 They do give you fair warning, though, so you have time to wrap things up.
 And if you forget which quests you’ve undertaken, there’s a “Journal” section in the menu that helpfully keeps track of them for you.
 The expansion, Tales of the Sword Coast, beefs up the sidequest department by adding a very large optional dungeon called Durlag’s Tower and several other sidequests.
 Although I wouldn’t advise tackling Durlag’s Tower until the later stretches of the game.

 All travelling is done on foot, which can become tedious.
 The world map is subdivided into interlinked areas, which you uncover by exiting a connecting area via the correct side of the screen (east, north, west or south).
 You may also run into random encounters while travelling between areas.
 There’s a day-and-night cycle, which is indicated by a clock at the bottom left of the screen.
 It determines which enemies and NPCs appear in a given area and also comes into play in certain quests.
 As for the areas themselves, they are initially obscured with what is commonly referred to as the ‘fog of war’ (i.e. the screen is black, and the area gradually becomes visible as you explore).
 I’m not exactly sure what purpose this serves, as, even without the ‘fog of war’, NPCs and enemies that are beyond the party’s field of vision don’t appear onscreen.
 Each area is also very large, and distances between areas are measured in in-game hours.
 This means that, after a while, your characters will become tired.
 This is signalled by a red symbol on their portrait and a voiced complaint along the lines of “even the most prolific adventurer must take some time to rest” (Coran).
 Fatigue is cumulative and gradually lowers the characters’ Saving Throws, so resting promptly–via a menu option–is in your best interests.
 Resting also recovers health, reverses negative status effects and recharges spells.
 If you’re in town, it entails going inside a building or an inn first, as guards will prevent you from resting in the street.
 If you’re in the wilderness, there’s a chance that your rest will be interrupted by an enemy attack, which can be dangerous if your party is a bit banged up.
 Again: realistic, but hardly practical.